-Recommend lation Servcorp Board response Principle 3 Act ethically and responsibly Act ethically and responsibly.
-Recommend lation 3.1 (a) Have a code of conduct for directors, senior executives and employees; and(b) Disclose that code or a summary of it.
-The Company has established codes of conduct and ethical standar which all directors, executives and employees are expected to uphol and promote.
-They guide compliance with legal requirements and ethical responsibilities, and also set a standard for employees and directors dealing with Servcorp's obligations to external stakeholder The Company's codes and standards are contained in online resources which provide continual educaion for all employees on the expected quality of service, respect for fellow employees, commitment to the community and the environment, responsible dealings with clients and suppliers and upholding of the Servcorp brand.
-Principle 4 Safeguard integrity in corporate reporting Have formal and rigorous processes that independently ve erify and safeguard the integrity of corporate reporting.
-Recommend lation 4.1 (a) Have an a audit committee which: The board has established an Audit and Risk Committee. least three members, all of whom are non-executive ors and a majority of whom are independent directors; and (1) all three members of the Audit and Risk Committee are non- executive directors, and two members are independent directors. ired by an independent director, who is not the chair of the (2) the chair of the committee is not the chair of the board. board and discle (3) the audit and risk committee charter is available on the company's website; servcorp.com.au arter of the committee: (4) the relevant qualifications and experience of the members of (4) the rel levant qualifications and experience of the members of the nittee; and the committee are provided on pages 26, 36 and 37 of this annual report. tion to each reporting period, the number of times the littee met throughout the period and the individual (5) the committee met four times during the year.
-Attendance at meetings is disclosed at page 38 of this annual report.
+Red commendation Servcorp Board response Principle 3 Act ethically and responsibly Act ethically and responsibly.
+Recommendation 3.1 [a] Have a code of conduct employees; and for directors, senior executives and The Company has established codes of conduct and ethical standards which all directors, executives and employees are expected to uphold and promote.
+They guide compliance with legal requirements and ethical responsibilities, and also set a standard for employees and directors dealing with Servcorp's obligations to external stakeholders. b] disclose that code or a s summary of it.
+The Company's codes and standards are contained in online resources which provide continual educaion for all employees on the expected quality of service, respect for fellow employees, commitment to the community and the environment, responsible dealings with clients and suppliers and upholding of the Servcorp brand.
+Principle 4 Safeguard integrity in corporate reported and regional and rigorous processes that in the second sec orting ndependently verify and safeguard the integrity of its corporate reporting.
+Recommendation 4.1 The board has established an Audit and Risk Committee. [a] Have an audit committe ee which: (1) All three members of the Audit and Risk Committee are non-executive directors, and two members are independent directors. ( ) embers, all of whom are non-executive y of whom are independent directors; and (2) the chair of the committee is not the chair of the board.
+(2) is chaired by an inde of the board, ependent director, who is not the chair (3) the audit and risk committee charter is available on the company's website; servcorp.com.au and disclose: (4) the relevant qualifications and experience of the members of the committee are provided on pages 4, 14 and 15 of this annual report.
+(3) the charter of the co(4) the relevant qualification of the committee; and ommittee; ations and experience of the members (5) The committee met four times during the year.
+Attendance at meetings is disclosed at page 16 of this annual report. committee met through eporting period, the number of times the out the period and the individual nbers at those meetings; or processes it employs that integrity of corporate repo udit committee, disclose that fact and the independently verify and safeguard the rting, including the processes for the of the external auditor and the rotation of tner.
+Recommendation 4.2 The CEO and CFO provide such assurances. financial period, receive fro approves the entity's financial statements for a m its CEO and CFO a declaration that, in their ds have been properly maintained and that the